skellis46/slipbox/improvisation and the threshold of the self.md

 The discussion situates these findings within wider discourse on flow, presence and non-dual awareness, and considers how somatic training acts as an attentional bias, inclining dance and somatic practitioners to overemphasise the body's role in accessing such direct experience.
 While the research has implications for improvisation as performance, its primary contribution lies in resisting the lure of corporeal reductionism while articulating the possibilities of corporeality as a conduit for non-dual experience – how the body, through movement, reveals ways of being that momentarily dissolve the boundaries of selfhood.

+> The urge to transcend self-conscious selfhood is, as I have said, a principal appetite of the soul. – Huxley [-@huxley-1954-doors p.67]

 ## Introduction: locating the threshold